-Halifax was founded by the English in 1748 to counteract the French military presence at Louisbourg.
-To build Halifax the English cut down forests and infringed on Micmac lands.
-This brought them into greater conflict with the native people who were friends and allies of the Acadians.
-Micmac raids that resulted from the founding of Halifax became another factor in English distrust of the Acadians which culminated with their expulsion.
+Halifax was founded by Great Britain in 1749 under governor Edward Cornwallis.
+The British wanted to encourage settlement there to counteract the French military presence at Louisbourg.
+To build Halifax the British cut down forests and infringed on Mi'kmaq lands.
+This brought them into greater conflict with the Indigenous people who were friends and allies of the Acadians.
+Mi'kmaq raids that resulted from the founding of Halifax became another factor in British distrust of the Acadians which culminated with their expulsion.

-As well as establishing a military fort there, the English encouraged more Protestant immigrants to come to add weight against the larger numbers of Catholic Acadians and their converted Micmac allies.
-(Chief Membertou of the Micmac tribe was one of the first native chiefs to be converted to Catholicism back in 1610.)
+As well as establishing a military fort there, the British encouraged more Protestant immigrants to come to add weight against the larger numbers of Catholic Acadians and their converted Mi'kmaq allies.
+(Chief Membertou of the Mi'kmaq nation was one of the first chiefs to be converted to Catholicism back in 1610.)

 As part of this Protestant immigration a number of German Protestants arrived later in the 1700s and established a settlement around Lunenburg, just down the coast from Halifax.